-We, on Friday, broke the news, of the release of the Makerere University Private Students Admission List; so the Freshers are definitely racking their brains on accommodation.
+We broke the news of the release of the Makerere University Private Students Admission List; so the Freshers are definitely racking their brains on accommodation.
 No worries, we got you covered.
 This here, is a guide to the hostels(read most popular hostels) around MUK because trust me, if we were even to review only 10% of the hostels in Kikoni alone, we wouldn’t get done.
 So yeah, brace yourselves and take this ride with me around Makerere, first from Wandegeya, through Kagugube and then Kikoni:

 As you come from town along Bombo road, before you reach YMCA and the Wandegeya traffic lights.
 There’s a ka nice structure on your left called Karlmax Building and in it there’s Karlmax hostel.
 It’s a relatively affordable place and has good facilities but it is definitely not a place for a church girl.
 The first thing you will always smell as you enter Karlmax Building is weed – and no I won’t comment about their infamous sextape.